10 Best Recessed Bathtubs

 Sizing and Capacity

 Most recessed bathtubs follow standard lengths of 60 or 72 inches, with widths typically ranging from 30 to 36 inches.
-A 60-inch by 32-inch tub is the most common footprint in residential bathrooms and fits the majority of alcove recesses without moving walls.
-If your space allows, a 72-inch model offers extra legroom for taller users, while a 36-inch width provides additional shoulder space and a flatter deck for toiletries.
-Before selecting a size, measure the rough opening carefully and account for finished wall material thickness.
-Also consider the tub’s water capacity; deeper soaking wells hold more gallons, which can affect water heater performance during back-to-back baths.
+A 60 by 32 inch tub is the most common residential footprint and fits the majority of alcove recesses without moving walls.
+If your space allows, a 72 inch model offers extra legroom for taller users, while a 36 inch width provides additional shoulder space and a flatter deck for toiletries.
+Before selecting a size, measure the rough opening carefully and account for finished wall material thickness, including tile backer, thinset, and tile.
+Also consider water capacity; deeper soaking wells hold more gallons, which can affect whether your water heater can keep up during back-to-back baths.

 Alcove vs. Drop-In Installation

 Alcove tubs are built with an integral apron that covers the front side, making them ideal for standard three-wall recesses where only the front face remains visible.
-Drop-in models, by contrast, are meant to sit inside a framed platform or tiled deck.
+Drop-in models are designed to sit inside a framed platform or tiled deck, with a flat rim that tiles or stone can meet flush.
 If you are replacing an existing alcove tub without rebuilding the surround, an alcove design with an apron and built-in flange is usually the simpler path.
-Drop-in styles offer more design flexibility for custom bathrooms but require additional carpentry and waterproofing.
+Drop-in styles offer more design flexibility for custom bathrooms but require additional carpentry, framing, and waterproofing.
 When comparing recessed bathtub options, match the installation type to your remodel scope rather than aesthetics alone.

 Drain Orientation and Rough-In

 Drain location is not interchangeable without significant plumbing work.
-Left-hand and right-hand drains are determined by facing the tub from the front apron.
+Left-hand and right-hand drains are defined by facing the tub from the front apron, so the drain on your left or right is fixed for that orientation.
 Verify your existing drain position before ordering, especially if you are doing a direct replacement.
 Some models include predrilled overflow and drain holes, which simplify installation and reduce the risk of leaks caused by on-site drilling.
-If your chosen tub ships with a drain assembly included, confirm that the finish and mechanism match your faucet and overflow trim preferences.
+If your chosen tub ships with a drain assembly included, confirm that the finish and mechanism match your faucet and overflow trim preferences and that the drain height matches your trap configuration.

 Material Tradeoffs